mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ![Ishmael Angaluuk Hope and George Neely, Mila Neely, and Sol Neely in the Raven Bioregion](images/CarTurkeyTurkey.PNG "[Ishmael Angaluuk Hope and George Neely, Mila Neely, and Sol Neely in the Raven Bioregion")

+### The Face of the Earth ( פְּנֵ֣י אֲדָמָֽה) : An Indigenously-Inspired Levinasian Conception of Matrisocial Ecological Becoming

 The sound of Sol's speech in the video begins with the smiling face of his friend Wim Laven listening to him, regarding him, awaiting his revelation, his "me voici".
 We still have much to hear in the teaching of Sol Neely.

-The sound of Sol's speech in the video begins with the smiling face of his friend Wim Laven listening to him, regarding him, awaiting his revelation, his "me voici".
-We still have much to hear in the teaching of Sol Neely.

-### The Face of the Earth ( פְּנֵ֣י אֲדָמָֽה) : An Indigenously-Inspired Levinasian Conception of Matrisocial Ecological Becoming

 We tricksters have much to learn from each other.